 So that we are able to give the best service to our producers, filmmakers, photographers and all film persons in between, Adur & Worthing Councils are now working with 'Sussex Film Office'.
 We can provide advice on filming in our locations and assistance with applications to gain permission to film.
 By working closely together, we offer an efficient and effective service using accessible and simple working practices, ultimately boosting our local economy.

-If you need some further help finding your perfect location, or you are looking for local crew or suppliers for your filming project, please get in touch with The Sussex Film Office:
+If you need some further help finding your perfect location, or you are looking for local crew or suppliers for your filming project, please get in touch with:

 Place & Economy Team